open-feature/spec/specification/glossary.md

 ### Dynamic-Context Paradigm

-Server-side use cases typically perform flag evaluations on behalf of many users, with each request or event being associated with a particular user or client.
+Server-side applications typically perform flag evaluations on behalf of many users, with each request or event being associated with a particular user or client.
 For this reason, server frameworks typically operate similarly to this:

 - the application is initialized with some static context (geography, service name, hostname, etc)
 - with each request or event, relevant dynamic context (for example, user session data) is provided to flag evaluations